AlinaZakharovadev/Strawberry-Number-Guesser-/README.md

 # Strawberry-Number-Guesser🍓

-A simple number guessing game named "Strawberry Number Guesser" implemented using HTML, CSS, and JavaScript.
+This project showcases the use of HTML, CSS, and JavaScript to create a number guessing game named "Strawberry Number Guesser" where players guess a number between 0 and 9 and compare it with the computer's guess.

 ## Project Structure